cado-security/product-help/docs/cado/investigate/ctf-tutorial.md

 ## Conclusion

-This is a simple example of how you can use the Cado platform to investigate an incident.
+This is a simple example of how you can use the / Forensic Acquisition and Investigation platform to investigate an incident.
 The platform enables you to quickly identify key events and artifacts, while providing powerful tools to dive deeper into the data.